Orientation Frequently Asked Questions

 Orientation is a required program for all new students entering the College, and is an opportunity to become acquainted with the Providence’s campus, its services and policies.
 It is also a chance to meet other students and have questions answered by the Orientation staff, faculty, and members of the College’s administration.

 Orientation takes place in two parts: a summer Advising & Registration Day, and a multi-day Fall Orientation program.
 Parents/guardians are also invited to participate in Advising & Registration Day programming in June, July, or August with their student(s).

 How much does the program cost?

-Costs incurred by the Orientation program are part of the student’s “Enrollment Fee.”
-Meals for students are also provided in this fee.
-Parents/guardians and other guests attending the Advising & Registration Days program pay a small fee to participate, which covers the cost of meals and materials for the day.
+Student costs incurred by the Orientation program are included as part of the student’s “Enrollment Fee.”
+Parents/guardians and other guests attending the Advising & Registration Days program pay a small fee to participate, which covers the cost of their meals and materials for the day.

 Where do I go the morning of my Orientation program to check in?

 Orientation registration will take place in the Slavin Center, PC’s student union.

 What do I need to do in preparation for the program?

 A comprehensive mailing regarding the Orientation program is sent to new first-year students each May.
 Within the mailing will be a pre-Orientation “to-do” list, with due dates next to each item.
 Students are asked to attend to the items listed as quickly as possible.

 What do I need to bring to my Advising & Registration Day?